ByteProject/Puny-BuildTools/README.md

 It's recommended to close all Terminal windows now and then open a new Bash instance.
 The changes you've made to `.bashrc` have now been applied.

 Next, teach `cpmtools` to handle disk images for SAM Coupe and DEC Rainbow.
-In your Bash prompt, type `nano ~/etc/cpmtools/diskdefs` and add the following code:
+In your Bash prompt, type `sudo nano /etc/cpmtools/diskdefs` and add the following code:

 ```
 diskdef prodos